ata-turhan/ata-turhan/README.md

 - 🔗 You can view my resume and other related resources on my Linktree page: https://linktr.ee/ataturhan
 - 📫 You can reach me via ataturhan21@gmail.com.

-Let’s build the future of Artificial Intelligence together!
+Let’s build the future of AI together! 🚀

 </div>